LILETTA® RESOURCES FOR YOU:

 MEDICINES360 PARTNERSHIP: A UNIQUE COLLABORATION

-AbbVie (the maker of LILETTA®) has a groundbreaking partnership with Medicines360®, a non-profit women’s health pharmaceutical company, to expand access to LILETTA regardless of income or insurance coverage.
+AbbVie, the maker of LILETTA, and Medicines360®, a nonprofit women's health pharmaceutical organization and the developer of LILETTA, have a groundbreaking partnership to expand access to LILETTA, regardless of income or insurance coverage.

 HELP: